Kabzaa (2023 film): Marketing

 The motion poster of the film was released on the birthday of Upendra on 18 September 2021.
 The film's teaser was released in September 2022.

 Release

 Theatrical

-Kabzaa was theatrically released on 17 March 2023 in Kannada alongside Tamil, Telugu, Hindi and Malayalam languages in 4000 screens in India.
+Kabzaa was released theatrically on 17 March 2023 across 4,000 screens worldwide.
+It was released in Kannada alongside dubbed versions of Hindi, Tamil, Telugu and Malayalam.

+Distribution

-Lyca Productions acquired the theatrical rights for Tamil Nadu.
-The Hindi distribution rights of the film was acquired by Anand Pandit.
+The Hindi version was distributed by Anand Pandit Motion Pictures in North India while Lyca Productions acquired the theatrical rights for Tamil Nadu.
 Telugu rights were bagged by Sudhakar Reddy Ruchira Entertainments and N Cinemas banner.
-Chandru himself will distribute the Kannada version.
+Chandru himself distributed the Kannada version.
 Malayalam rights were bagged by LGF Studios and distributed through E4 Entertainments in Kerala.

 Home media

-The satellite rights of the film were secured by Colors Kannada, while the digital rights were secured by Amazon Prime Video for ₹140 crore.
-The film was premiered on Amazon Prime Video from 14 April 2023 in Kannada and dubbed versions of Hindi, Tamil, Telugu and Malayalam languages.
+The satellite rights of the film were acquired by Colors Kannada, while the digital streaming rights were acquired by Amazon Prime Video in a deal reportedly valued at ₹140 crore.
+(US$15 million).
+The film premiered on Amazon Prime Video on 14 April 2023 in Kannada, along with dubbed versions in Hindi, Tamil, Telugu, and Malayalam.